Peter McPhee Community Impact Grants

 Projects aiming to strengthen community bonds, improve quality of life in current global challenges e.g. community practices, environmental sustainability, climate emergency.

-• Produce outcomes and activities which address the above Community Impact Values
+• Address the Community Impact Values

-For further information or version support, or submission queries on how to apply, please contact the Student Engagement Team:
+• For further information or version support, or submission queries on how to apply, please contact the Student Engagement Team:

-Peter McPhee is a distinguished academic who has had a long association with The University of Melbourne, where he was awarded his Bachelor of Arts and Master of Arts degrees, a Diploma in Education, and a Doctor of Philosophy degree.
+• Peter McPhee is a distinguished academic who has had a long association with The University of Melbourne, where he was awarded his Bachelor of Arts and Master of Arts degrees, a Diploma in Education, and a Doctor of Philosophy degree.

 He has held a Professional Chair in history at the University since 1993 and has occupied several academic management positions, including Deputy Dean of the then School of Graduate Studies, Head of the Department of History, and Deputy Vice-Chancellor (Academic).